A few quick thoughts on the 2017 Ambassador Rosé from Red Mountain.

 The weight and texture of this rosé definitely lends itself towards more robust food pairings like the kind that Jennifer Simonetti-Bryan describes in her book Rosé Wine.

-At $20-25, this 2017 Ambassador rosé offers a good amount of complexity and versatility with food pairings to make it a nice summertime accompaniment.
+At $20-25, this 2017 Ambassador rosé offers enough complexity and versatility with food pairings to merit the price.
+A nice summertime sipper.